 Capital Expenditure: £2,000 VAT Claim Rule

 Under the FRS, you cannot reclaim VAT on expenses.
-However, there’s an exception for goods costing £2,000 or more (including VAT) purchased in a single transaction, provided they are used exclusively for business purposes.
+However, The exception applies where capital goods costing £2,000 or more (including VAT) are purchased in a single transaction and are used exclusively for business purposes.

 Practical Example: Calculating Savings Under the FRS